KEEP IT IN THE GROUND

 The campaign’s success is shown in the Biden administration’s pledge to ban new oil and gas leasing on public lands and oceans.
 We’re now focused on ensuring that the ensuing environmental review aligns energy policy and climate goals by phasing out federal fossil fuel development.

 Our Public Carbon Estate

-Our public lands and oceans harbor enormous environmental values, from clean air, water and natural ecosystems to critical habitat for some of our most imperiled wildlife.
-But they also contain vast carbon stores — fossil fuels that, if developed, would spell disaster for the world’s climate.
+Our public lands and oceans provide enormous environmental benefits, from clean air, water and natural ecosystems to habitat for some of our most imperiled wildlife.
+But they also contain vast carbon stores — fossil fuels that, if developed, would spell disaster for the world's climate.